giellalt/giellalt.github.io/infra/MarkdownTestReference.md

 All other html and xml tag lookalikes will be passed through, and either rendered as usual, or be available for targeted CSS styling.

-# Emoji

-GFM emoji rendering has been enabled! :+1:

 ## Useful HTML elements